 Course Typically Offered: Fall, Spring

 This introductory statistics course covers the principles and practice of statistical design and analysis for scientific experimentation.
-As an honors course, it offers an enriched experience for highly motivated students through more in-depth coverage of course topics and the opportunity to analyze data for an independent project.
+As an honors course, it offers students in-depth coverage of course topics and the opportunity to analyze data for an independent project.
 Topics include hypothesis formation, experimental design and execution, data analysis, and communication with application to scientific fields, such as the biological and health sciences.
 The course includes laboratory application with extensive use of computer software for statistical analysis and simulation.
 UC CREDIT LIMITATION: Credit for BTEC 180/BTEC 180H, BUS 204/BUS 204H, MATH 103/MATH 103S, PSYC 104/PSYC 104H, or SOC 125.
 Some CSU campuses may also impose this credit limitation.

 BTEC 201: Advanced Cell Culture